NotImplementedLife/Flipnote.NET/README.md

 # Notes

-Flipnote Studio is a rademark of Nintendo.
+Flipnote Studio is a trademark of Nintendo.
 This project is not link to them in any way.
 It has educational purposes and is meant to be used as an example of various design and programming techniques.